Skip to main content

 Understand what a Public Adjuster does, how their fees work, when to hire one vs an attorney or contractor, and how to choose the right Public Adjuster for your insurance claim.

-How insurance companies use outdated Xactimate price lists to systematically underpay claims.
-Learn where to find the price list date, why it matters, and how to challenge an estimate built on stale pricing data.
+How insurers use outdated Xactimate price lists to systematically underpay claims.
+Where to find the date, why it matters, and how to challenge stale pricing.

 Xactimate Training and Certification: What You Need to Know

-A guide to Xactimate training and certification — what the certification levels mean, what quality training looks like, and why understanding the 'why' behind the software matters more than passing a test.
+Xactimate training and certification - what certification levels mean, what quality training looks like, and why understanding beats memorization.

 Your Insurance Company Made an Offer — Now What?